ivantomic77/Spring-Boot-With-S3/README.md

 # Spring-Boot-With-S3
-This is a sample project to demonstrate how to connect to AWS S3 bucket from a Spring Boot application.
-The project is written in Java using Spring Boot framework and uses AWS SDK for Java to interact with S3.
+This is a sample project that demonstrates how to connect to an AWS S3 bucket from a Spring Boot application.

 ## Prerequisites